-Section 15 Waste Control Regular cleaning services take place at the block and regular checks from caretakers help with waste control at the block.
-Trivial Section 16 Control and Supervision of Contractors and Visitors Contractors are controlled centrally, and hot works permits are required where necessary.
-Trivial Section 17 Arson Prevention A secure door entry system is not provided to the premise at the front elevation, consideration should be given to upgrading to secure access as part of any refurbishment.
+Section 16 Control and Supervision of Contractors and Visitors Contractors are controlled centrally, and hot works permits are required where necessary.
+Trivial Section 17 Arson Prevention A secure door entry system is provided to the premise at the front elevation, and an electronic fob to access the rear entrance.
 Trivial Section 18 Storage Arrangements Residents should not store fuel or LPG Cylinders in their home or storage facilities.
 This documented in the tenancy agreement.
 Trivial